How can the economic recovery from the COVID-19 pandemic enhance peace in Kenya?

 In the drive towards economic recovery, it is important to remember that conflict and peace dynamics are frequently shaped by the political economy and Kenya has long been prone to incidences of violent conflict, particularly around election cycles.
 Kenyans will go to the polls for a constitutional referendum in 2021, followed by general elections in 2022.

-This is not an exhaustive list of strategies and responses, but is intended to provoke discussion and debate on how a peacebuilding lens can be built into economic recovery in Kenya and similar contexts.
+This is not an exhaustive list of strategies and responses, but is intended to provoke discussion and debate on how a peacebuilding lens can be built into economic recovery in Kenya and similar locations.